Yooka-Laylee: Plot

-After their precious book, later revealed to be the magical "One Book", is sucked up by the evil Hivory Towers Corporation, Yooka and Laylee enter their headquarters to retrieve their property.
-Fighting their way through the vast company grounds and the levels they contain, they eventually manage to reassemble the book's lost pages.
-In a final fight against the CEO Capital B, they manage to defeat him and reclaim the One Book.
-Yooka and Laylee proceed to invite everyone from their grand adventure for a party at Shipwreck Creek, and Laylee decides to lock the book up in a safe so that it appreciates in value.
-During the credits, it is revealed that Hivory Towers is part of the bigger evil organization V.I.L.E., which still targets the book.
+At the Hivory Towers corporation, CEO Capital B and his assistant Dr. Quack use a machine to suck up all the books in the world with the intention of obtaining a magical book called the "One Book" in order to rewrite the universe.
+Meanwhile, on Shipwreck Creek, Yooka and Laylee, who have the One Book, watch as the book gets sucked into Hivory Towers with its pages escaping.
+The two venture to Hivory Towers to reclaim the book.

+Traversing through Hivory Towers, Yooka and Laylee explore five different worlds to collect the One Book's Pagies.
+After collecting 100 Pagies, Yooka and Laylee eventually confront and defeat Capital B in his office, where they learn that Hivory Towers is merely part of a bigger association named V.I.L.E. and that Dr. Quack is really Capital B.'s supervisor.
+Just then, a sentient cannon named Blasto, who is a friend of Yooka and Laylee's, inadvertently shoots a cannon ball at Capital B. and Dr. Quack, knocking them onto the One Book and they subsequently get trapped inside it.
+Afterwards, Yooka, Laylee, and all their friends celebrate their victory with a party.

 Development

 In September 2012, a group of former Rare employees attempted to create a spiritual successor to Banjo-Kazooie.
 They joined under the Twitter handle Mingy Jongo, the name of a boss from the second Banjo game, Banjo-Tooie, with cooperation from ex-Rare designers, including composer Grant Kirkhope.
-In December 2014, the account was left abandoned and the project confirmed to be on indefinite hiatus by Kirkhope in a Reddit AMA; however, in August a video game company named Playtonic Games was incorporated by this group, and the account was soon revived under the name of its new company.
-Playtonic then announced that they were planning a spiritual successor to the Banjo-Kazooie franchise titled Yooka-Laylee, formerly codenamed Project Ukulele.
+In December 2014, the account was left abandoned, and the project confirmed to be on indefinite hiatus by Kirkhope in a Reddit AMA; however, in August a video game company named Playtonic Games was incorporated by this group, and the account was revived under the name of its new company.
+Playtonic announced that they were planning a spiritual successor to the Banjo-Kazooie franchise titled Yooka-Laylee, formerly codenamed Project Ukulele.
 At the start of development, six people were involved.
 To finance the game, the development team decided to use fundraising website Kickstarter to acquire £175,000 to start production.
-Immediately, the campaign attracted enormous attention and the goal was reached within 40 minutes, a record on the platform.
+The campaign attracted attention and the goal was reached within 40 minutes, a record on the platform.
 Later the campaign made another record for the fastest game to get US$1,000,000 pledged in the history of the platform.
 Within a few weeks, the game had garnered £2.1 million from over 80,000 backers.

 The game was intended as a resurrection and modernization of the "collectathon" 3D platforming game genre of the late 1990s and early 2000s, with an emphasis on progression by collecting various different items.
 Some of the collectibles were created using 2D sprites.
 Additional post-launch downloadable content was planned, which began production following the game's release, with crowdfunding participants receiving this content for free.
-The game's native language is featured in English, but it also features French, German, Italian and Spanish localizations.
+The game's native language is featured in English; it features French, German, Italian and Spanish localizations.
 Wil Overton, a former artist for Rare, illustrated the game's instruction manual.